-The puzzle with which this paper grappled was this: the context I described for (1) appeared to make available the information in (1c), without deductively licensing the inference to (1d).
-While this paper considered several ways we could deal with this puzzle, most appeared, in one way or another, to undergenerate good deductive inferences.
+This paper grappled with the following puzzle: the context I described for (1) appeared to make available the information in (1c), without deductively licensing the inference to (1d).
+While this paper considered several ways we could deal with this puzzle, most appeared, in one way or another, to under-generate good deductive inferences.
 Instead I suggested a theory of deductive inference (and a corresponding notion of logical consequence) on which an inference from Γ to φ is deductively licensed in c roughly when Γ represents a reasonable state of logical commitment in c, and $\Gamma \models \phi$.
 In essence I have proposed that the notion of good deductive inference is epistemic, rather than doxastic or informational, in character.
 Whether a deductive inference is good (in context) is a normatively laden question.
 In the quest to model and systematize our judgments of good and bad deductive inference, the semantics of natural language can only take us so far.